CrazyTim/tic-tac-toe/README.md

 ## Features

-I completed the [React tutorial](https://reactjs.org/tutorial/tutorial.html) and then added the following features:
+I completed the [React tutorial](https://reactjs.org/tutorial/tutorial.html) and then added the following:

-- Fancy styles.
+- Its a web app (so go install it on your phone I guess).
-- Themes.
+- You can switch between several themes :sunglasses: (implemented with css variables).
 - The board is automatically reset once the game is over.
 - The winning squares are highlighted green when the game is over.
 - A message is shown when the game is tied.
 - A new win algorithm that allows for a dynamic number of rows, columns, and the number of symbols that you need to get in a line to win.
-Note that changing this actually breaks the game, but its fun to see it work!
+Note that changing this actually breaks the game, but its fun to see it work! :smile:
-- User can change some of the settings, including the number of rows and columns.
+- Settings are saved to Web Storage.
 - Each player's score is shown above the board.
 - The multiple undo buttons for each turn have been replaced with a single undo button.
 - Components and styles have been separated into their own files.
 - The `Square` component was removed (unnecessary, replaced with a styled `Button`).

 ## Acknowledgements
-- Icons adapted from [Octicons](https://github.com/primer/octicons), MIT license.
+- Some icons adapted from [Octicons](https://github.com/primer/octicons), MIT license.